NikolajCS/Network-Security-Groups/README.md

 ![image](https://github.com/user-attachments/assets/06b1933f-d9d1-411d-8939-a973497a099d)

-Observing SSH traffic: > Log in to your Windows VM > Open Wireshark and filter for "ssh" traffic > Open Powershell as an admin > run the command ssh + Linux VM usersname + its private IP address for example: ssh jokeren@10.2.0.5 > yes > enter password > When you are entering your password nothing will show, that is for security reasons it will still register what you are typing.
+Observing SSH traffic (Secure Shell) > Log in to your Windows VM > Open Wireshark and filter for "ssh" traffic > Open Powershell as an admin > run the command ssh + Linux VM usersname + its private IP address for example: ssh jokeren@10.2.0.5 > yes > enter password > When you are entering your password nothing will show, that is for security reasons it will still register what you are typing.

 ![image](https://github.com/user-attachments/assets/70aaa978-3a8a-42e5-8697-67a3a46593b2)

 We are now connected to the Linux-vm via ssh.
 You can type some random stuff in powershell and inspect it in Wireshark.
 You will see that the data is encrypted so we cannot see what the actual packets contain.
-This is because SSH is a secure connection that encrypts the data
+This is because SSH is a secure connection and encrypts the data

 ![image](https://github.com/user-attachments/assets/3c0679ce-b47a-41b5-ae08-08d60aa83f7a)